 Policy brief & purpose

-SAI’s Smoke Free Workplace Policy outlines our rules regarding smoking in the workplace.
-This policy aims to protect non-smokers without unreasonably depriving smokers from their right to smoke.
+SAI’s Smoke-Free Workplace Policy outlines our rules regarding smoking in the workplace.
+This policy aims to protect non-smokers without unreasonably depriving smokers of their right to smoke.

 What is covered under the Employee Smoking Policy?